ChrisChrisLoLo/pusheenz40/README.md

 - 1 PCBA
   - The PCB will include all electrical parts required, including switches.
 - 1 Aluminum CNC upper case or 3DP upper case
-  - There is either the inverted rails or simple rails model.
-The simple rails model can be cnc'd, but has a tendency to have the buttons stick when pressed at a weird angle.
-The inverted rails model has less of this issue, but cannot be cnc'd due to its sharp edges.
 - 40 3D printed buttons
 - 8 3mm M1.6 screws (go for flathead for a more flush fit, though other head types should also work)
 - 4-8 (ideally 8) 1-2mm bumpons (something like Sj5302 is a good place to start)

 ## Assembly
+Flash the pcb via QMK (see below section).
+Bootmagic is enabled, so using the top left key to flash from here on out is doable.

 Pop the 3D printed buttons/keycaps into the case, and make sure they don't stick and can freely move up and down.
-If
+If they do stick (e.g. need noticable force applied to pop out), confirm that you're printing at the finest detail setting.
+All keys need to be flush against the case.
+Once the switches are in place, over lap the pcb over the case.
+Gently press the pcb to make sure a button isn't pressed down.

+Optionally wrap the board with a rubber band to hold it in place and flip it over to validate everything.
+Then gently press every button to make sure if it can actuate.
+If a button is very sticky, reprinting or sanding may be required.
+If there's slight friction on the keys return, this should slowly go away as the keyboard is broken in.
+If there's a button that won't actuate, it's possible that the button is misaligned.
+Flip the board back around, remove the rubber band and pcb, and make sure the problematic key is flush against the case.
+Place back pcb around and test until all keys properly acutate.

+Then turn the keybard around one last time so the pcb is facing upwards.
+Screw on the screws and test one last time.

+Finally, place on the rubber bumpons

 ## Firmware
 QMK Firmware can be found here